85th-PMC/85th_tfarPatch/README.md

-# 85th_tfarPatch
+# 85th PMC Mod
-Adjusts "tf_isolatedAmount" for various mod vehicles
+Add various custom items and patches for the 85th PMC